vercel/terraform-provider-vercel/docs/data-sources/project.md

 - `git_branch` (String) The git branch of the environment variable.
 - `id` (String) The ID of the environment variable
 - `key` (String) The name of the environment variable.
+- `sensitive` (Boolean) Whether the Environment Variable is sensitive or not.
+Note that the value will be `null` for sensitive environment variables.
 - `target` (Set of String) The environments that the environment variable should be present on.
 Valid targets are either `production`, `preview`, or `development`.
 - `value` (String) The value of the environment variable.